Mithra

 Damascus - Maaloula - Ugarit - Lattakia

-• Ugarit became famous thanks to the discovery of tablets of the oldest consonantal alphabet known to date.
-The first habitat, a large fortified village, dates back to the 8th millennium BC.
-The two immense palaces, later constructions, yielded archives and literary archives, attesting to an astonishing diversity of languages and five writing systems, including the consonantal alphabetical or Ugaritic script which dates from the 14th century BC.
+• Continues to visit Ugarit, a coastal town north of Lattakia, Ugarit became famous thanks to the discovery of tablets of the oldest consonantal alphabet known to date, The first habitat, a large fortified village, dates back to the 8th millennium BC.
+The two immense palaces, later constructions, yielded archives and literary archives, attesting to an astonishing diversity of languages and five writing systems, including the consonantal alphabetical or Ugaritic script which dates from the 14th century BC AD.

 Day3